Dikran Tulaine: Career

-In 1985-86, he performed at the Royal National Theatre as part of the McKellen-Petherbridge Group, founded by Ian McKellen and Edward Petherbridge.
+In 1985 and 1986, he performed at the Royal National Theatre as part of the McKellen-Petherbridge Group, founded by Ian McKellen and Edward Petherbridge.
 As part of the group, he appeared in Chekov's The Cherry Orchard, Sheridan's The Critic, and Webster's The Duchess of Malfi in repertory.

 In the early 1990s, Tulaine relocated to Atlanta, Georgia, in the US to work with the Atlanta Shakespeare Company, where he stayed for about 8 years, acting and directing.
 In the early 1980s, Tulaine began acting in film and television, and eventually he moved to New York City, New York, to increase his career opportunities.
 Besides working in film, he continues to be active in theater and as a performance artist.

 Margaret Jefferson quotes Tulaine on morality in her 2004 review of Brecht's Mother Courage and Her Children.

 America, it shouldn't be forgotten, is a country founded by Puritans.
 Although a lot of this morality was outdated when it was first enforced, a curtain of morality still hangs over this country.
 It's a chain on the American Psyche.
 There's this idea here that all archetypes have to fulfill an absolutely ludicrous moral code.

+In 2008 he played the role of Sergei Kubichek in "The Librarian: Curse of the Judas Chalice".

 Tulaine also does voice-over work and reads for audiobooks, releasing The Iliad in 2012 and Drinking Midnight Wine in 2013.

 In 2015 he played the role of Lech Choinski in "Payback" the 20th episode of the 5th season of the CBS crime drama Blue Bloods.

 In late 2021 and early 2022, he guest starred in The Walking Dead as Mancea, the religious member of the Reapers.